-COVID-19 Vaccination Booking
+COVID-19 and Flu Vaccination Booking

 Albertans must book an appointment for immunization.
 Drop-in requests will not be accommodated as vaccine supply is limited.

 In order to ensure fair access to all Albertans needing to be immunized and to prevent unnecessary wastage of vaccine doses please book ONLY one appointment per person.
 Please, DO NOT book multiple appointments at multiple sites.

 Mint staff will adhere to strict protocols and has demonstrated experience with immunizations and the specialized skills needed to safely provide COVID-19 vaccines.